Sowing the seeds of India’s disintegration

 The BJP and its ideological mentor – the RSS – believe in accomplishing plans through the force of the majority.
 There are widespread fears that the Indian government will try to change the demography of the valley.
 The extremist Hindu outfits are convinced that the threat of majoritarianism has worked.
 With the help of this, they managed to demolish the centuries-old Babri Masjid as Indian courts, police and army looked the other way.
 With the brute force of majority they orchestrated the pogrom in Gujrat.
 The thugs of Hindu extremist mobs not only lynched hapless Muslims but also targeted Christians, Dalits and other minorities in recent years.

 Like any other religion, Hinduism is not a monolith.
 It also has different sects and creeds.
 If this philosophy of majoritarianism gets firm roots in Indian society, it will push society towards total anarchy.
 It is unfortunate that the hordes of fascist Hindu extremist groups are targeting Muslims and other religious minority groups and the mass majority of Indians is silent.
 Many of them are even celebrating this persecution.
 But they should not forget that Hitler's fascists and Mussolini's thugs also targeted Jews and other vulnerable groups first but later they turned against everyone.
 To them they were the only master race with a right to rule over the world.
-If the mass majority of the Indians choose to remain silent, tomorrow the liberal intellectuals, the left-wing activists, moderate writers and democracy loving workers will be the target of these fanatical bands of Hindu extremists.

-India is home to 250 million Dalits, 200 million Muslims, 50 to 60 million Buddhists (though officially 8.4 million), 30 million Christians, 27 million Sikhs and 4.2 million Jains.
-It has over 20 official languages and 19,500 dialects.
-With such great diversity, the largest democracy cannot afford to bear any divisive politics.
-This type of politics will tear the social fabric of the country which is already very fragile owing to the communal politics being promoted by the RSS and the BJP.

-If these agents of hate are not prevented from persecuting Kashmiris and Indian Muslims, then tomorrow they will target other religious minorities and the vast majority of the Indians themselves.
-It is to be seen if the majority of the Indians rise up and make the demand for the restoration of Article 370 or not.
-This is the only way out.
+If the mass ma

 The right-wing Bharatiya Janata Party (BJP) and its ideologues have always portrayed Pakistan as the sworn enemy of the largest democracy but the recent actions of the Modi-led government have proved that it is not Islamabad that is after the destruction of India but extremist groups and Far-Right religious parties, including the BJP, that have emerged as the real enemy.
 In fact by scrapping Article 370 and Article 35-A of the Indian constitution, they have sowed the seeds of divisiveness, suspicions and mistrust that will not only haunt the Hindu right-wing party but the entire political class of the country.